15 Warning Signs You’re Dealing with a Toxic Person

 10. They are critical of others.

-Toxic people like to harp on the weaknesses that they see in others in order to boost their own self-esteem.
-They will verbally judge people for superficial things or harp on someone's honest mistake, and rarely point out the good in people.
+Toxic people like to harp on the weaknesses that they see in others to boost their own self-esteem.
+They verbally judge people for superficial things or harp on someone's honest mistake and rarely point out the good in people.

 11. They make you feel defensive about your decisions.

-Everything you say or do is met with argument, and you begin to wonder if this person is questioning your intelligence.
-The criticisms and sarcasm directed at you can eventually take their toll and keep you on your guard.
+Everything you say or do is met with argument, and you wonder if this person is questioning your intelligence.
+The criticisms and sarcasm directed at you can eventually take their toll and keep you on guard.

 What behaviors are indicators that a person is toxic and how to deal with toxic people.

-Toxic people act bored or change the conversation topic when you are talking but expect you to listen to them when they’re the ones talking.
+Toxic people act bored or change the conversation topic when you are talking but expect you to listen to them when they’re talking.

-You stop feeling like you can be yourself around this person in anticipation of them criticizing you and eventually find yourself filtering what you say when you’re conversing with a negative person.
+You stop feeling like you can be yourself around this person in anticipation of their criticism, and eventually, you find yourself filtering what you say when conversing with a negative person.

 12. They are inconsistent in their behavior.

 Nothing is stable when you’re with a toxic person.
-Opinions, preferences, and plans could go one way today and another way tomorrow.
-Often, there isn’t an obvious explanation of the change in attitude—you can just tell something isn’t right.
+Opinions, preferences, and plans could go one way today and another tomorrow.
+Often, there isn’t an obvious explanation for the change in attitude—you can tell something isn’t right.

 Toxic people know that decent people will go out of their way to keep the people around them happy.
 They realize that you are uncomfortable wondering what they're thinking.
-However, you shouldn't have to constantly guess which version of the person you will be interacting with each day.
+However, it would be best if you didn't have to constantly guess which version of the person you will be interacting with each day.

-For further reading, check out our article about how to spot the signs that people don't like you.
+For further reading, check out our article about spotting signs people don't like you.

 13. They have no interest in what’s important to you.

-Talking about the good things happening in your life takes away the spotlight from them, so toxic friends or family members often use faultfinding to make you feel inferior.
-If you are really excited that something amazing just happened to you, you are often better off keeping it to yourself when you are around toxic people.
+Talking about the good things happening in your life takes away the spotlight from them, so toxic friends or family members often use fault-finding to make you feel inferior.
+If you are excited that something unique just happened to you, you are usually better off keeping it to yourself around toxic people.

 14. They boast about their achievements.

 The need to brag has its roots in deep-seated insecurity.
-People who feel inferior spend their time overcompensating to make themselves appear to be superior to others.
-The only way these uncertain people can be happy is by making other people noticeably unhappy.
-Toxic people often brag to compensate for the shortcomings that they desperately hope you will never discover.
+People who feel inferior spend their time overcompensating to make themselves appear superior to others.
+These uncertain people can only be happy by making others noticeably unhappy.
+Toxic people often brag to compensate for the shortcomings they desperately hope you will never discover.

 Toxic people gossip and other warning signs of a toxic person and use effective ways to deal with them.

-A toxic person gossip about you and talk behind your back.
+A toxic person gossips about you and talk behind your back.
 For them, everyone else is awful or lacking in some way.

-They will even take credit for someone else's accomplishments because they need the validation to feel like they are better than others.
-These people who have no sense of self-worth still have an intrinsic need to feel like a valuable member of society, and this need can only be met if they project their perceived greatness.
+They will even take credit for someone else's accomplishments because they need validation to feel like they are better than others.
+These people who have no sense of self-worth still have an intrinsic need to feel like valuable members of society, and this need can only be met if they project their perceived greatness.

 15. They take, take, and take.